Lucas-Erkana/Accessibility/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone [link to repository]
+- On the terminal run this command git clone https://github.com/Lucash2022/Accessibility.git

 - Go to the repository folder using command prompt cd Awesome_Book.